uclaacm/hack.uclaacm.com/posts/spring2021/year-in-review/index.md

 Zoom university took all that away from us and presented us with a new set of challenges.
 Despite being oceans apart, we still worked together to make the best of what we had.
 There was a lot of experimenting and adjusting, but we eventually figured out how to make the virtual format work well for us.
 Here are just some of the things we learned this year:

+1. Zoom was not the hero we deserved, but the hero we needed.
+1. Zoom kinda sucks.
 1. A 2-week winter break sounded awful in theory and was even worse in real life.
-1. Singing happy birthday over Zoom is better than in person.
+1. Singing happy birthday over Zoom is better than singing in person.
 1. Record to cloud on Zoom makes the laptop fans go brrrr less.
 1. Noctis Lux is the superior VSCode theme.
 1. Workshop code-alongs were hard in person.
-Why did we think it'd be easier over zoom?
+Why did we think it'd be easier over Zoom?
 1. If Zoom screen share crashes your computer, screen share over Discord and have someone else Zoom screen share your Discord stream.
+1. You eventually have to admit you're tired of playing Skribbl.io and Among us.
+1.
 1. Friendship is magic and being on opposite sides of the planet cannot keep us apart.

 ## a happy ending = new beginnings
 June of 2021 finally brought an end to a long year of awkward zoom pauses and that awkward period of time between when you say bye and finally click the _Leave Meeting_ button.
 As the great Uncle Iroh once said, "You can't always see the light at the end of the tunnel, but if you just keep moving you will come to a better place."
 We didn't always know what would happen, but we kept moving together until we made it to June.
 With the vaccine, it seems like we've made it to a better place, but perhaps it's too early to say we've totally made it out.
 If 2020 taught us anything, it was to expect the unexpected.